 County of Santa Clara Board of Supervisors Meeting

-Upon completion of the Draft EIR public review and comment period, a Final EIR will be prepared to address all environmentally substantive written and oral comments received during the comment period on the Draft EIR.
+Upon completion of the Draft EIR public review and comment period, a Final EIR was prepared to address all environmentally substantive written and oral comments received during the comment period on the Draft EIR.
 As the lead agency for the project, the County Board of Supervisors would be responsible for considering the EIR, making the required CEQA findings, and making the final decision whether to approve the project.

 On December 2, 2020, the County posted the Notice of Preparation of an Environmental Impact Report for the project for a 30-day public review and comment period.